linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

-Nginx can be meshed normally, but the [`nginx.ingress.kubernetes.io/service-upstream`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#service-upstream) annotation should be set to `true`.
+Nginx can be meshed normally, but the [`nginx.ingress.kubernetes.io/service-upstream`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#service-upstream) annotation should be set to `"true"`.
 No further configuration is required.

 ```yaml
 # apiVersion: networking.k8s.io/v1beta1 # for k8s < v1.19